-After the annual impairment test conducted on our broadcasting licenses in the fourth quarter of 2020 in which 38 market were written down to fair value, the results indicated that there were 41 units of accounting where the fair value exceeded their carrying value by 10% or less.
-In aggregate, these 41 units of accounting have a carrying value of \$2,160.6 million.
+After the annual impairment test conducted on our broadcasting licenses in the fourth quarter of 2021, the results indicated that there were 17 units of accounting where the fair value exceeded their carrying value by 10% or less.
+In aggregate, these 17 units of accounting have a carrying value of \$875.2 million.
 If overall market conditions or the performance of the economy deteriorates, advertising expenditures and radio industry results could be negatively impacted, including expectations for future growth.
 This could result in future impairment charges for these or other of our units of accounting, which could be material.